Gianni Morandi: 2010s

 Morandi was chosen to be the presenter of Sanremo Music Festival 2011, together with Belén Rodríguez, Elisabetta Canalis and comedians Luca Bizzarri and Paolo Kessisoglu from Italia 1's satire show Le Iene.
 In October 2011, he was confirmed as the presenter of the Sanremo Music Festival 2012.

 At the beginning of 2016, Morandi started a tour called "Capitani Coraggiosi Tour" with Claudio Baglioni.
 A double album will be published on 5 February.
 In 2017, he recorded with Fabio Rovazzi the hit "Volare".

 In 2019, his 1964 song "In ginocchio da te" gained renewed popularity as it was featured in one of the main scenes of the Academy Awards winning film Parasite.

 2020s

 In 2020, Morandi participated in the charity single "Ma il cielo è sempre più blu", in support of the work of Italian Red Cross during the COVID-19 pandemic.
 In March 2021, Morandi had a serious domestic accident that left his right hand badly burnt and almost without mobility.
 In June he released the Jovanotti-penned single "L'allegria", and one year later he participated at the Sanremo Music Festival 2022, finishing third with "Apri tutte le porte", also penned by Jovanotti.
 One year later, he co-hosted with Amadeus the Sanremo Music Festival 2023.

 Personal life

-In June 1966 Morandi married actress Laura Efrikian, with whom he starred in several musicarelli films.
+In June 1966, Morandi married actress Laura Efrikian, with whom he starred in several musicarelli films, and they had two children, actress Marianna (b.
+1969) and actor and singer Marco (b.
+1974).
 The couple divorced in 1979.

+From his relationship with Anna Dan, who became his second wife in November 2004, he had another son, Pietro (b.
+1997), also a singer.